 Because you will be living on a boat for several days at a time and diving around 3-4 times a day, liveaboards can be costly.
 But anyone who has experienced liveaboard diving almost always says it is worth it.
 Many of the best places to dive in the world are in remote locations.
 To experience these paradises on earth, the only way to get there is through these liveaboards.

-If you’re interested to know what it’s like, here’s an article I wrote of my first liveaboard experience on the Great Barrier Reef.
+If you’re interested to know what it’s like, here’s an article I wrote of my first liveaboard experience on the Great Barrier Reef and my liveaboard experience in Tubbataha Reef.

 9. Cave diving